-Implementing Truffle significantly reduced emergency calls for IT problem tickets as most WAN related outages and emergencies are now shielded from the users and can now be addressed afer hours in scheduled maintenance windows.
+Implementing Truffle significantly reduced emergency calls for IT problem tickets as most WAN-related outages and emergencies are now shielded from the users and can now be addressed after hours in scheduled maintenance windows.

 Specialized SDN tunnels:

 Borrego Health is a private, non-profit healthcare provider operating in Southern California.
-Borrego Health offers patients at satellite clinics direct access to visiting specialist in such fields as dermatology, mental health, pediatrics, podiatry, prenatal care, repoductive health and women’s health.
+Borrego Health offers patients at satellite clinics direct access to visiting specialists in such fields as dermatology, mental health, pediatrics, podiatry, prenatal care, reproductive health and women’s health.
 Borrego Health owns 24 clinics and will reach over 30 clinics in 2017.
-Borrego Health decided to support their interconnected clinics based on Mushroom Networks’ Software Defined WAN (SD-WAN) solution, to boost their network performance and reliability.
-Borrego Health searched for alternative solutions as they migrated from single carrier network.
-Mushroom Networks’ Truffle appliances in their clinics, translated into network performance and reliability, providing network up-time and performance needed to support their services and applications such as VOIP, EHS, Citrix and others.
+Borrego Health decided to support their interconnected clinics based on Mushroom Networks’ Software-Defined WAN (SD-WAN) solution, to boost their network performance and reliability.
+Borrego Health searched for alternative solutions as they migrated from their single carrier network.
+Mushroom Networks’ Truffle appliances in their clinics translated into network performance and reliability, providing the network uptime and performance needed to support their services and applications such as VoIP, EHS, Citrix and others.
 All this was accomplished with up to 70% cost savings over legacy MPLS.